Amir Khan's Return To The Ring

 Ahead of Amir Khan's return to the ring on Saturday night in Los Angeles, where he would be facing lightweight Carlos Molina over a scheduled 12, we had been promised a new-and-improved Amir Khan as he began his rebuilding process under new trainer Virgil Hunter.
 It wasn't as new-and-improved as had been suggested, but there we're subtle changes.

 Thought!
 Wishing to help upgrade the bland style with my page.
-Ideas concerning the nice style of http://33rdhalifax.ca?
-Definitely a brilliant music blog that cares if, perhaps desired in the general Manitoba area.
+Ideas concerning the nice style of https://halifaxvehiclewraps.ca?
+Definitely an excellent vehicle wrap service in Halifax that cares if, perhaps desired in the general Nova Scotia area.
 Offer your vote.
 Thanks!

 It was a must win fight for Khan.
 A third straight defeat would have left questions as to whether or not he should think about looking at new career path.
 After five rounds it was clear the fight was going to to the proverbial script.
 Once the first five frames had gone we witnessed a one-sided beating that reflected the true nature of this bout when it was first announced; a gross mismatch.
 After the eighth enough was enough and Molina should have been pulled out there and then.
 It went on for a couple more rounds before the decision was made to withdraw him from the bout at the end of round 10.